flwyd/vim-conjoin/README.md

 # vim-conjoin

-Remove continuation characters when joining lines in vim.
+Remove continuation characters and merge string literals when joining lines in vim.

 `conjoin` is a [Vim](https://vim.org/) plugin that handles line joining in the presence of line continuation characters.
 Vim's normal behavior for `J` and